-Customer number gains for NatWest are likely to continue early this year as the bank recently relaunched its marswitching offer, following its success in 2023.
-But in the longer term, cashback promotions cannot support brand building.
+Customer number gains for NatWest are likely to continue early this year as the bank recently relaunched its market-leading £200 current account Lloyds Banking Group tapped into switching offer, following its success in 2023.
+But in the longer term, cashback promotions cannot support brand build-

 Degeneration of marketing budgets in favour of short-term promotional incentives may further erode brand strength, and longer-term customer value.
-Our
+Our offering new customers £200 if they latest Banking 500 ranking reveals that switched their main current account globally, NatWest brand value declined to NatWest.
+If all new customers were by \$374 million (down 4.9%) between marketing officer (CMO).